davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.0.8 =

+* Added evaluation forms for speeches from the Toastmasters Mentor program
+* Option to upload member roster CSV file from toastmasters.org rather than using copy-and-paste import from Excel

 = 4.0.6 =